alirezabj/Part4-Exercise4/README.md

     }

     /**
-     * Creates a handler for a given file.
+     * creates a handler for a given file
-     *
-     * @param file The file to be processed.
+     * @param file The file to be processed
-     * @return A handler for processing the file.
+     * @return A handler for processing the file
      */
     protected abstract Handler<X> createHandler(Path file);

     /**
-     * A generic handler for processing extracted files.
+     * a generic handler for processing extracted files
-     *
-     * @param <X> The type of result returned after processing the file.
+     * @param <X> The type of result returned after processing the file */ protected abstract static class Handler<X> {
-     */
-    protected abstract static class Handler<X> {
         protected final Path file;

-        /**
+        /*
-         * Initializes the handler with a file.
+         * Initializes the handler with a file
          *
-         * @param file The file to be handled.
+         * @param file The file to be handled
          */
         public Handler(Path file) {
             this.file = file;
         }

         /**
-         * Processes the file and returns the result.
+         * Processes the file
-         *
-         * @return The processed result of type X.
+         * @return The processed result of type X
          */
         public abstract X handle();
     }